AustralEpitech/arch_install/README.md

 # Arch Installer

 My personal Arch install script.
-It automates the step 2 of ArchWiki's [Installation guide](https://wiki.archlinux.org/title/Installation_guide)
+It automates the step 2 of ArchWiki's [Installation guide](https://wiki.archlinux.org/title/Installation_guide) and more!

 ## How to

 Follow the [Pre-installation](https://wiki.archlinux.org/title/Installation_guide#Pre-installation).\
 Once you chrooted in the system, clone this script